 Franken Fran by Katsuhisa Kigitsu

-What I love so much about Franken Fran, apart from its absurd body horror, is its humor.
-I absolutely love dark humor as seen in other manga series on this list, like Dorohedoro.
+What I love so much about Franken Fran, apart from its absurd body horror, is its humor and how it perfectly blends comedy with horror.
+I love dark humor as seen in other manga on this list, like Dorohedoro.
 There’s a cheekiness to these types of series that makes them as charming as they are mortifying.
 However, I will say that Franken Fran‘s humor is more black than it is dark.
 While the humor is a bit of an acquired taste, the social commentary and the way it explores human nature make it well worth reading.

 Franken Fran is about a girl named Fran, a soft-hearted patchwork girl created by the notorious Dr. Madaraki, who loves nothing more than helping others.
 But her idea of “help” might not be the same as yours.
-Even when her experiments go according to plan—which is never guaranteed!—they often have unanticipated consequences.
+Even when her experiments go according to plan, they often have unanticipated consequences.
 Playing with life and death can be a messy business, but whether in her lab or making house calls, you can always expect the unexpected with Fran.

 Franken Fran may be shocking at times, but it’s full of heart as well.
-It’s one of the best black comedies and body horror manga I’ve read to date.
-I know the reviews for this one, which are quite polarizing, scare some people off from checking it out, but I really hope more people give it a shot and see what they think about the series themselves.
+It’s one of the best black comedies I’ve read to date.
+I know the reviews for this one, which are quite polarizing, scare some people off from checking it out, but I hope more people give it a shot and see what they think about the series themselves.

 School-Live! by Norimitsu Kaihou & Sadoru Chiba